alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Open a PowerShell command prompt with elevated privileges.

-- Generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
-  - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
-  - `New-AccountSasToken "<SH-Management-Subscription-Name>" "RG_DSG_ARTIFACTS" "dsgxartifacts"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name`

-- Download the "DSG-DC.zip" scripts file using an SAS-authenticated URL of the form [https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-DC.zip\<sas-token>](https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-DC.zip%25253csas-token>)  (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)
+- Download the "RDS-DC.zip" scripts file using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-RDS.zip<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

 - You may be prompted to add the site to a whitelist.
 If so, then add the site and restart Internet Explorer.